BinPro/CONCOCT/doc/source/index.rst

 Features
 --------
 CONCOCT does unsupervised binning of metagenomic contigs by using nucleotide composition - kmer frequencies - and coverage data for multiple samples.
 CONCOCT can accurately (up to species level) bin metagenomic contigs.
-For optmial performance:
+For optimal performance:

 - Map several samples against your assembled contigs.
 - Cut longer contigs into 10 - 20 kb pieces prior to mapping.